Your pregnancy symptoms in week 13

 Having a balanced diet in pregnancy is important for you and your baby.
 Good nutrition will keep you healthy and help your baby grow and develop.

 If you were struggling with sickness in your first trimester and this has now stopped, you may be feeling hungrier.
-Although you need to eat food that is good for you and your baby, you don't need to eat for two!
+It’s a common assumption, but you don't need to eat for two!

-You only need to increase your calorie intake in the third trimester, and then, only by 200 calories a day.
+You only need to increase your calorie intake in the third trimester, and even then you only need an extra 200 calories a day.
 This will help you manage your weight, which can help you stay healthy in pregnancy.

 Staying active will give you energy

-You may have felt a bit like sleeping more over the last couple of months - but hopefully those days are over.
-Now’s the time to get active again.
-It doesn’t have to be an organized exercise class, staying active by taking the stairs or walking to work, school or the shops really helps.
+You may have felt a bit like sleeping more over the last couple of months, but hopefully you’ll find it a bit easier to stay active now.
+It doesn’t have to be an organised exercise class.
+Using the stairs, or walking to work, school or the shops really helps.

 Being sedentary (sitting down a lot) in pregnancy increases your risks of complications so try to avoid this.